CenturyLinkCloud/GettingStarted/Servers/schedule-a-task.md

 Scheduled Tasks are used to set automated activities against cloud servers.
 This enables you to do things like coordinate maintenance activities, turn off developer/test servers over the weekend, or automatically delete or archive servers at the end of a project.
 This guide will walkthrough how to schedule a task on a single server, but scheduled tasks can also be set for server groups.

-### Archive a Server

-Once you've navigated to the server you wish to clone, select the **settings** item in the server power menu bar.
+Once you've navigated to the server you wish to schedule a task for, select the **settings** item in the server power menu bar.
 Then select **scheduled tasks** to bring up the list of scheduled tasks for the server.

 ![scheduled tasks](../images/servers-scheduled-task-1.png)